-Given that a high number of adolescents spend considerable time using digital devices like computers and smartphones, the concern among parents, guardians, and policymakers about the impact of these digital engagements on the health of … Read more
+Considering the significant amount of time teenagers devote to digital gadgets such as computers and smartphones, anxiety has heightened among parents, guardians, and policymakers regarding the effects of these digital activities on personal health.
+Earlier … Read more

 The research was conducted by examining data collected from the United States’ 2016 National Survey of Children’s Health and published in the Journal of Pediatrics.
 In this survey, parents have provided lots of information about themselves, their children and household.
 The findings indicate that there is no significant relationship between sleep and children’s screen-time.